U.F.O. (2012 film): Plot

-A military team sent to a house at midnight find a bloody scene and receive the kill-order.
-Gunshots ring out, and a young woman stumbles out of the house.
+SAS lieutenant Michael Galloway, his friends Vincent and Robin, and Robin's girlfriend Dana, go out to a club.
+While there, Michael hooks up with a girl named Carrie and Robin proposes to Dana.
+Just as Robin sees a strange light in the sky, he soon assist Michael in a fight.
+The group go back to Robin's house where Michael and Carrie have sex while Dana and Robin celebrate their engagement.

-Two days earlier, Dana leaves a club her fiancé Robin and their friends: SAS lieutenant Michael, Vincent, and new girl Carrie.
-Back at Robin's house Michael and Carrie have sex while Dana and Robin celebrate their engagement.
-They drunkenly stumble from the house and are warned by a tramp of danger from people with a purple mark.
-When a city-sized spaceship hovers over Derby, society begins to break down.
-Their friend Pete lets them gather supplies at the closed store where he works while Michael frightens off other looters with a pistol, and they return to Robin's house.
+Upon waking, they discover that the phones, televisions, and radios have stopped working.
+Michael and Carrie drunkenly stumble from the house and are warned by a tramp of danger from people with a purple mark.
+The next morning, an earthquake shocks the group out of the house where outside they see a city-sized spaceship hovering over Derby.
+As society begins to break down, they go down to a local store for supplies with Michael's friend Pete's assistance.
+Two looters wait for them outside but Michael frightens them off with a pistol as they return to Robin's house.

-Michael and Carrie go to get fuel and ammunition.
-A gas station attendant says there will be war because even if the aliens don't attack first, human governments will panic and attack the aliens.
+Later that night, Michael and Carrie go go to get fuel and more ammunition.
+They meet a gas station attendant who says there will be war because even if the aliens don't attack first, human governments will panic and attack the aliens.
 Michael and Carrie have a car accident and Michael administers a mercy killing to a fatally wounded survivor.
-They rescue an injured girl and try to get her medical supplies but are stopped by a policeman, who lets them pass when the girl identifies him as a "man with a purple mark".
-The policeman suddenly attacks the girl.
-Michael and Carrie kill the policeman.
+They rescue an injured girl from the wreck and try to get her medical supplies but are stopped by a policeman.
+Eventually he lets them pass after the girl identifies him as a "man with a purple mark".
+The policeman suddenly attempts to kill the girl only to be stopped and killed by Michael and Carrie.